code-with-amitk/Code-examples/Threads_Processes_IPC/Processes/Memory_layout_of_Process/Stack/Stack_Frame/README.md

 [ argv[1] argv[0] | 0x45 | b a ]  [ | b a | 0x68 | c | ]     //Input parameters are pushed in reverse order
 <---    sf of main()  --------->  <--sf of add()---->
 ```
+- **Popping of Stack frame:**
+  - Function add() finishes, will clear its stack. add() will pop local variables. popped 'c', add() will pop return address (0x68) and control reaches inside main.
+  - Now main() is responsible for cleaning rest of add() stack frame ie (b, a)
+    - rsp: Stack Pointer: Head of Stack Frame(Not Stack)
+    - rbp: Base Pointer Tail of Stack Frame